Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Biological Significance

 An elevated MCV (macrocytosis) points toward slowed DNA synthesis in red blood cell precursors.
 The most common causes are insufficient vitamin B12 or vitamin B9 intake.
-Regular alcohol consumption and certain thyroid conditions can also raise MCV.
+Active smoking, regular alcohol consumption, and certain thyroid conditions can also raise MCV.

 A low MCV (microcytosis) most often reflects depleted iron stores.
 The bone marrow then produces small red blood cells with less hemoglobin.
 This parameter is read alongside ferritin and transferrin saturation to refine understanding of iron status.